 Optional Short Answer

-Share an interesting fact about yourself.
-(400 characters, optional)
+Share an interesting or fun fact about yourself.
+(400 characters)

-The video essay is a required component of the online application.
-Our goal in asking you for a short video essay is to glimpse an authentic and unscripted view of your personality, creativity, and communication style.
+The video response is a required component of the online application.
+Our goal in asking you for a short video response is to glimpse an authentic and unscripted view of your personality, creativity, and communication style.
 Don’t stress over this portion of the application!
-The video essay questions are easy to answer.
+The video response questions are easy to answer.
 Just be yourself!

-Read through the video essay instructions below before starting the process.
-Once you have read the instructions, follow the instructional prompts provided on the screen for the video essay recording process.
+Read through the video response instructions below before starting the process.
+Once you have read the instructions, follow the instructional prompts provided on the screen for the video response recording process.

-- You will be prompted to start the video essay process by first testing your equipment (video and sound).
+- You will be prompted to start the video response process by first testing your equipment (video and sound).
 See below for the Red Button that Says “Start Test”.

 - Proceed through the testing steps.
-Once you have acknowledged that you have thoroughly tested your equipment, you will be prompted to proceed with the process of actually recording your video essay.
+Once you have acknowledged that you have thoroughly tested your equipment, you will be prompted to proceed with the process of actually recording your video response.

 - The system will display a question for you to answer.
 You will have 30 seconds to gather your thoughts and prepare your answer.
 There will be a visual timer countdown on the screen.